 Ever wonder why the burger you get at your local drive-thru looks nothing like those on TV?
-We took our cameras to a food photographer and stylist so they could show us how they do it.
+Here's why.

 Mmmm … that TV commercial makes you want to run out and get two all-beef patties loaded with the fixings on a sesame seed bun.
 But after a trip through the drive-thru, you realize your burger doesn’t look anything like the one in the commercial.

 What’s up with that?
 We decided to find out.

 McDonald’s Canada doesn’t dispute that the burgers sold in its restaurants look vastly different from those in its ads.
 A main reason, they say, is that a burger photo shoot may take hours.
 The company’s ad department painstakingly arranges every pickle, melts the cheese and then carefully applies ketchup with a syringe.

 Meanwhile, your burger was slapped together in 30 seconds by a teenager rushing to keep up with a drive-thru line that is running 10 cars deep.
 Of course your burger doesn’t look beautiful.

 Photographed food might not be healthy